justinalm/justinalm.github.io/README.md

 > Transform your plain text into static websites and blogs.

 ## CSS
 For CSS, I’ve used [Nicolas Gallagher’s](http://nicolasgallagher.com) normalize.css to standardize web elements across browsers.
-You can read about Normalize.css on his [website](http://nicolasgallagher.com/about-normalize-css/) and clone his github repo – [https://github.com/necolas/normalize.css](https://github.com/necolas/normalize.css) for use on your own projects.
+You can read about Normalize.css on his [website](http://nicolasgallagher.com/about-normalize-css/) and clone his [github repo](https://github.com/necolas/normalize.css) for use on your own projects.
 It’s pretty amazing.

+### CSS From Scratch
-All the other mobile-first, responsive CSS I wrote from scratch.
+All the other mobile-first-responsive CSS I written from scratch.
 I was using grids from other CSS frameworks for previous iterations of my site but I got tired of combing through thousands of lines of CSS to make changes.
-Writing from scratch forces me to focus on the essentials and keeps files elegant.
+Generally, I feel like those frameworks are overkill for a simple site like this.
+Writing from scratch forces me to focus on the essentials and keeps code elegant.

 ### SASS
 I’m considering buttoning in a grid to layout portfolio entries in more interesting ways.
 When that happens, I’ll be chunking CSS into [SASS](http://sass-lang.com) files for concatenation.